Saturday, December 1, 2007

 I love how the researcher's in the Student Motivation article used Creswell, Yin, and Merriam.
 I have not heard of ATLAS.ti...has anyone heard of it who is reading this blog?
 If so, please fill me in.
 I have not heard of Patton or Stake either, yet I would not have heard of the other three authors if I was not enrolled in the JDP.

+Still, this is so interesting because we have the same issues arising in the JDP that were problems in their research.
 "Faculty members felt bothered by having to ignore the on-campus students' needs while meeting remote students' needs, or vice-versa, or dealing with technology failures."
 This is unfortunate because it is difficult that all students' needs be met.
 I do not agree with the faculty member who stated that in class students should get preferred treatment.
 Each and every student is important.
 Do the distance students feel less important?
 They should not.
 They pay the same fees, attend the same lectures, and write the same papers.
 If anything, I feel the distance learners are somewhat at a disadvantage because they can't have the feeling of the camaraderie that in class students feel.
 Nonetheless, I do not believe they are shorted academically and we still have social meeting times.

-"the case study pointed to several questions for future research.
+I love that "the case study pointed to several questions for future research.
 Are distance education students really interested in interacting with other students enrolled in the same course?
 Do faculty members have enough training and expertise to modify the curriculum and methods of instructions to suit distance education needs?
 Does evaluation of such programs lead to an improvement in the program? " The answers seem clear - yes, students do want to interact; no, faculty members do need more training - this is new to them too!; Evaluation always gives time to reflect and hopefully improve.
 I can't wait to read Kelsey's new research!

 Saturday, October 27, 2007